Setting Ambitious Workout Goals and Monitoring Your Progress Gets You to the Next Level

-Many Bodybuilders Do Not Document Their Progress in the Gym and Lose an Awesome Mental Edge
+Many Men Do Not Document Their Progress in the Gym and Lose an Awesome Mental Edge

-Many bodybuilders make blind “guesses” at how productive they should be during each workout.
+Many men make blind “guesses” at how productive they should be during each workout.
 They don’t use their already established patterns to set standards and strive to take them up a few notches.

 Documenting your training performance during every workout is an effective strategy that will produce significant results over time.
 Your mind is your most valuable training tool by far.
 Documenting what you do helps you harness the tremendous power of your mind.
 Assessing what you do in the gym helps you set and achieve higher goals.
 Seeing what you’ve done before you begin each set forces you to strive for more.

 You must always strive for improvement in the gym.
-Progressive, incremental improvements that are accomplished over time will make your bodybuilding and training efforts a more productive and enjoyable experience in the long run.
+Progressive, incremental improvements that are accomplished over time will make your efforts a more productive and enjoyable experience in the long run.

 Take Action and Do This NOW